sbaeurle/thesis/readme.md

 This template is intended to be used as sleek and clean Latex Template to base your thesis or research project on.

-## How to fork

-Before forking the template, it is recommended to fork the shared-latex repository from [here](https://gitlab.com/sbaeurle/shared-latex.git).
-Adjust the shared repository as described there and head back here afterwards.

-Once finished, fork this repository and change the url of the shared-latex module to your personal fork.

-Clone the repository using `git clone --recurse-submodules` ensuring the submodules are cloned to.

 ## Getting started

-General personal and shared data is provided by your personal shared-latex submodule.
-Repository specific changes (such as new package imports) can be made without affecting other repositories.
-Head over to [Git Submodule Documentation](https://git-scm.com/book/en/v2/Git-Tools-Submodules) to find out more about submodules and how to use them.

-`config.tex` contains several variables defining general stuff about your project (e.g. title, supervisor or date).
+First, fork the repository into your own namespace.
-Replace the placeholders and fill in your concrete data.
+Head over to `config/` and replace the placeholders in `person.tex` and `general.tex` with your concrete data.

-Ensure your latex distribution and all needed packages are installed correctly by performing on of the described build procedures.
+Ensure your latex distribution and all needed packages are installed correctly by performing on of the described build procedures (or use the Docker Integration of Latex-Workshop).

 If the pdf is generated correctly you can start writing you project using the files in `content/`.

 ## How to build

+These are the possibilites to build the Project.

+### Using Latex-Workshop

+Latex-Workshop uses `latexmk` to build the whole Project, whenever a file is saved.

+To overcome the need of a local Latex Installation, it is possible to use a Docker Container as Latex Environment.
+The Integration into Latex-Workshop can be enabled by:
+`"latex-workshop.docker.enabled": true`

+If you are using this approach, make sure to pre-pull `tianon/latex` from the Docker registry.

+### Using VS Code

-There are VS Code tasks defined per build procedure.
+There are two VS Code Tasks defined to build the project:

+* `Build (latexmk)` - build using latexmk
+* `Build (script)` - build using `make.sh`

 ### Using latexmk